The Coexe Indexes

 If you’re an educator working in an international school, you’re invited to contribute to the Coexe Index surveys once per year—no membership required.
 Whether you’re reflecting on your overall experience or evaluating school leadership, your feedback helps build a fair, balanced, and standards-aligned picture of international schools—recognizing the world’s top educational leaders, informing prospective educators, and supporting meaningful improvement across the global teaching community.

-The Coexe Index of Education Leadership™ (CIEL) is designed to evaluate the effectiveness of school leaders—Heads of School, Principals, Assistant Heads, and other administrators—through the eyes of the educators they lead.
-This instrument focuses on leadership behaviors that most impact faculty experience, school culture, and student outcomes.
-Grounded in globally recognized standards such as the Professional Standards for Educational Leaders (PSEL), the International Baccalaureate (IB) leadership capabilities, and WASC accreditation criteria, the prompts emphasize observable actions over abstract ideals.
-The Index helps surface not just whether a leader is well-liked, but whether they lead with integrity, clarity, fairness, and professional competence.
+The Coexe Index of Education Leadership™ (CIEL) is an evaluation framework that examines leadership practice through the perspectives of the educators school leaders serve.
+It focuses on leadership behaviors that influence faculty experience, school culture, and student outcomes.
+Grounded in globally recognized frameworks, including the Professional Standards for Educational Leaders (PSEL), International Baccalaureate (IB) leadership capabilities, and WASC accreditation criteria, the Index emphasizes observable, professional practices aligned with effective school leadership

-Choose the Standard Form if you’d like to provide a more detailed and nuanced evaluation of an educational leader—ideal for those who want their professional insights reflected across key dimensions of leadership effectiveness and school impact.
+Select the Standard Form to provide a more detailed evaluation across key leadership practices and areas of school impact.

 Or choose the Short Form to offer a quicker, lower-resolution overview—still grounded in the same professional standards, but with fewer prompts and less depth.